nushell/nushell.github.io/blog/2022-08-16-nushell-0_67.md

 We've been looking through the fixes we'd need for some of the issues we're seeing and decided Nushell's core needs a thorough refactor.
 On this page https://kubouch.notion.site/4db276462ba24704919edb4cc4b86be7?v=10506505557f4f7b9a65155128c04250 we started gathering ideas and design notes about features that we think should make it to the update.
 You can click the cards and they should expand into more detailed notes.

 Many (most?) ideas are not polished yet and we need to work on the full design before we start the implementation.
 Therefore, we would like you to invite you to participate in the discussion.
-If you have questions, comments and ideas, please channel them todesign-discussion .
+If you have questions, comments and ideas, please channel them to our `#design-discussion` channel on [our Discord](https://discord.com/invite/NtAbbGn).
 We especially welcome thorough design writeups.
 You can even "adopt" a topic and specialize in it, if you wish.
 And of course, later, we'll need help implementing everything.

 By the end of this, we'll be heading towards 0.80 which should have all, or most of, the features we want for 1.0 and the work from 0.80 to 1.0 is expected to be mostly polish, bugfixes, IDE integrations, stabilizing the language, etc.